jaeyson/ex_typesense/README.md

 }

 ExTypesense.search(conn, collection_name, query)
 ```

-or convert your struct to map, as long as the keys matches in `ExTypesense.Connection.t()`
+Or convert your struct to map, as long as the keys matches in `ExTypesense.Connection.t()`:

 ```elixir
 conn = Map.from_struct(MyApp.Credential)